-In 2015, the Federal Highway Administration revised its model to estimate non-highway use of motor gasoline.
+In 2015, the Federal Highway Administration revised its methods of estimating non-highway use of motor gasoline.
 (See Off-Highway and Public-Use Gasoline Consumption Estimation Models used in the Federal Highway Administration.)
 Estimates from 2015 forward are not compatible with data before 2015.